lynchm3/Weather-App-v2/README.md

 The app and tests can be built and run using Android Studio

 ## The App
-There's a single activity - [MainActivty](app/src/main/java/com/marklynch/weather/ui/activity/MainActivity.java)
+There's a single activity - [MainActivty](app/src/main/java/com/marklynch/weather/ui/activity/MainActivity.kt)

-Repositories for location, network status, search suggestions and weather data DB for storing searhc history
+Repositories for location, network status, search suggestions and weather data, DB for storing searhc history,
 Viewmodel to connect the back and front

 ## Tests